Advising Key Terms

 We won't quiz you, but you should add these terms to your vocabulary.

-CRN — (Course Reference Number) The blue number found on the far left of the course information in the schedule of classes.
+CRN (Course Reference Number) — The 5-digit number associated with a specific section of a course in the schedule of classes.

-Full-Time/Part-Time — Students registered for 12 or more credit hours are classified as full-time.
-Students registered for six to 11 credit hours are classified as part-time.
-Students registered for fewer than six credit hours are considered less than part-time.
+Full-Time/Half-Time/Part-Time — Students registered for 12 or more credit hours are classified as full-time.
+Students registered for six to 11 credit hours are classified as half-time.
+Students registered for fewer than six credit hours are considered less than half-time.
+Half-time and less than half-time are also known as part-time students.

-Major — The student’s primary program of study and typically includes courses from a single discipline or a set of similar disciplines.
+Major — The student’s primary program of study; typically includes courses from a single discipline or a set of similar disciplines.
 Some majors require that students choose a concentration within the major.
-A concentration is a group of courses emphasizing one specialized area of study within a major.
+A concentration is a group of courses emphasizing one specialized area of study within a major

-MyMocsDegree — A checklist of the degree requirements that interact with the student's transcript to show what credits have been earned, are in still progress and are still needed.
+MyMocsDegree — A checklist of the degree requirements that interact with the student's transcript to show what credits have been earned, are in progress and are still needed